 Your dog will learn to obey you once it realizes that disobedience has consequences.
-The same way, you should also reward the good behavious.
-Once you start setting boundaries based on behaviors, your dog will learn that he must obey or face consequences.
+The same way, you should also reward good behaviors.
+Once you start setting boundaries based on behaviors, your dog will learn that he must obey or face the consequences.

 For example, if you don’t want your dog to be jumping on you, turn and walk away when you see him preparing to jump.
 The dog will learn that jumping does not lead to anything good.
-On the contrary, when it is lying calm besides you, reward it with something sweet.
+On the contrary, when it is lying calmly beside you, reward it with something sweet.
 This will make him know that being calm is rewarding.

 2. Understand how dogs learn.